wp-plugins/daves-wordpress-live-search/readme.txt

 This plugin also integrates with the Relevanssi plugin for improved search results.

-VERSION 3.0: A big new release is planned for the 1st quarter of 2012.
+VERSION 3.0: A big new release is coming soon.
 Want to get a sneak peek?
-[Download the latest alpha release](http://wordpress.org/extend/plugins/daves-wordpress-live-search/download/) and try it out.
-It should be stable enough, but as it's an alpha there are no promises.
-Bug reports are always welcome.
+[Download the beta release](http://wordpress.org/extend/plugins/daves-wordpress-live-search/download/) and try it out.

 Features of v3.0 include: